-- (a) An application must be made at the place, and in the manner, (if any) specified by the Minister in a legislative instrument made for this item under subregulation 2.07(5). - (b) The applicant must be in Australia, but not in immigration clearance. - (ba) If the applicant has previously made a valid application for another parent visa: - (i) a decision to grant or to refuse to grant that visa has been made; or - (ii) the application for that visa has been withdrawn. - (bb) The applicant: - (i) does not hold a Subclass 870 (Sponsored Parent (Temporary)) visa; and - (ii) if the applicant held such a visa-has left Australia since that visa ceased to be in effect. - (c) Application by a person claiming to be a member of the family unit of a person who is an applicant for an Aged Parent (Residence) (Class BP) visa may be made at the same time and place as, and combined with, the application by that person. - (4) Subclasses:
+- (a) An application must be made at the place, and in the manner, (if any) specified by the Minister in a legislative instrument made for this item under subregulation 2.07(5). - (b) The applicant must be in Australia, but not in immigration clearance. - (ba) If the applicant has previously made a valid application for another parent visa: - (i) a decision to grant or to refuse to grant that visa has been made; or - (ii) the application for that visa has been withdrawn. - (bb) The applicant: - (i) does not hold a Subclass 870 (Sponsored Parent (Temporary)) visa; and - (ii) if the applicant held such a visa-has left Australia since that visa ceased to be in effect. - (bc) An applicant seeking to satisfy the primary criteria must be an aged parent. - (c) Application by a person claiming to be a member of the family unit of a person who is an applicant for an Aged Parent (Residence) (Class BP) visa may be made at the same time and place as, and combined with, the application by that person. - (4) Subclasses: